enkomio/ProgramUpdater/README.md

 	[INFO] 2019-08-13 14:31:28 - Found a more recent version: 5.0.
 Start update
 	[INFO] 2019-08-13 14:31:28 - Project 'MyApplication' was updated to version '5.0' in directory: .

-If you now take a look at the current directory you will see the new files that were created due to the update process.
+If you now take a look at the current directory you will see that new files were created due to the update process.

 ## Example 2